lovelyVector/blog.dev/readme.md

 Where should css files go?

-I need to find a better posture for a more efficiant workflow.
+I need to find a better posture for a more efficient workflow.

 I feel like I am hunched over alot.
 It's also really hot in here.
 And I have a headache.